 DCA = Detrended Correspondence Analysis; ICPN = International Code of Phytosociological Nomenclature (Weber et al. 2000)

 Main text: Up to three levels of unnumbered section headings are possible.
 Standard sequence of main sections in Phytocoenologia is Introduction – Study area – Methods – Results – Discussion, but variation of this structure is acceptable where appropriate.

-Author contribution: Required for any paper with more than one author, e.g.: A.B. planned the research, C.T.F. and Z.K. conducted the field sampling, B.C. performed the statistical analyses and led the writing, while all authors critically revised the manuscript.
+Author contributions: Required for any paper with more than one author, e.g.: A.B. planned the research, C.T.F. and Z.K. conducted the field sampling, B.C. performed the statistical analyses and led the writing, while all authors critically revised the manuscript.

 Acknowledgements: Keep them brief.
 References to research projects/funds and institutional publication numbers can go here as well as credits to individuals who helped but did not make a significant scientific contribution that would warrant authorship.

 Author addresses: Affiliations, addresses and e-mails for all authors, e.g.: